CandlePlatforms/devdocs/docs/validate/validate/validator-responsibilities.md

 ---
 id: validator-responsibilities
 title: Validator Responsibilties
-description: Overview of the responsibilities of being a validator on the Polygon Network.
+description: Overview of the responsibilities of being a validator on the Candle Network.
 keywords:
   - docs
   - matic